USGS-CMG/usgs-cmg-portal/woods_hole_obs_data/README.md

                         debugging.
 Downloaded files are never altered in any way so you can rerun the processing over and over without having to redownload any files.
+  -f FOLDER, --folder FOLDER
+                        Specify the folder location of NetCDF files you wish to translate.
+If this is used along with '--download', the files will be downloaded into this folder and then processed.
+If used without the '--download' option, this is the location of the root folder you wish to translate into NetCDF files.
   -p [PROJECTS [PROJECTS ...]], --projects [PROJECTS [PROJECTS ...]]
                         Specific projects to process (optional).
   -c [CSV_METADATA_FILE], --csv_metadata_file [CSV_METADATA_FILE]